 What is Digital Identity

-A Digital Identity is the information about a person or an organization used by computer systems to represent it to the cyberspace.
-Put simply, it is the online equivalent to the real identity of the person or organizatin.
+A Digital Identity is the information about a person or an organization used by computer systems to represent it in cyberspace.
+Put simply, it is the online equivalent of the real identity of the person or organization.

 Digital Identity Guidelines

 The National Institute of Standards and Technology (NIST) has long been acknowledged as an authoritative reference source regarding authentication assurance guidance.

 NIST recently released the NIST SP 800-63, now called Digital Identity Guidelines after months of public review.
 This four-volume suite provides technical guidelines for organizations that employ digital identity services.
 The new document updates the previous standards and expands them to address identity and authentication as a service, offering the concepts and language vital for proper care and feeding of digital identities – something most experts in the industry are calling a prudent expenditure of taxpayer’s dollars.

 First released in 2003, SP 800-63 is NIST’s famous document that introduced the four levels of digital identity guidelines (LOA) – LOA 1, 2, 3 & 4 – as specified by the OMB’s M-04-04, E-Authentication Guidance for the Federal Agencies.